 If you’re wondering how to manage a medical practice for increased profitability, then follow these best practices for improved medical practice management.

 Like many other areas of your practice, policy-driven tasks like medical billing are likely a matter of routine.
 If your staff members know how to do their jobs well, your practice probably appears to run like a well-oiled machine.
 But is that machine operating at optimal efficiency?

 To assess the effectiveness of your medical processes and physician practice management, it’s important to put your policies down on paper so you can review and update them periodically.
-In our experience, small practices often don’t do this, relying instead on legacy staff and institutional memory to educate newcomers on how their software works, what their steps are, and who is responsible for certain process-related tasks (such as billing).
+In our experience, small practices often don’t do this, relying instead on legacy staff and institutional memory to educate newcomers on how their software works, what their steps are, and who is responsible for certain process-related tasks (such as medical billing).